TJAY-DEV0/Calculator/README.md

 2. Install the APK on your Android device.
 3. Open Calculator and start calculating.

-## 📄 License
+## 📄 Copyright

-This project is licensed under the MIT License.
+© 2026 Tijani Usman.
+All rights reserved.

-See the [LICENSE](LICENSE) file for details.
+Calculator is proprietary software.
+The source code and application are not licensed for redistribution, modification, or reuse without permission from the copyright holder.

 ## 👨‍💻 Developer